 - AS.280.4XX GTF Course

 The applied experience requires at least 80 hours of field work experience with one program, organization, or researcher in a professional public health setting.
 There are a variety of ways to fulfill this requirement.
-Talk to your PHS academic advisor and see the Applied Experience page for guidance.
+Talk to Keri Frisch, the Experiential Learning Specialist, and see the Applied Experience page for guidance.
 Your work must be approved before you begin.

 Advanced Courses at Johns Hopkins Bloomberg School of Public Health